 Israel is the place where Jesus Christ lived and that was the reason why I went to the Holy Land, so I was there between March 6 and 10 2013.
 I saw Tel Aviv with its famous beach and its White City, architecture in the Bauhaus style from 1930's and 1940's, and the old city of Old Yaffa.
-I then went to Jerusalem and proceeded to the Western Wall and the Dome of Rock (also known as the Al-Aqsa Mosque).
+I then went to Jerusalem and proceeded to the Western Wall and the Dome of Rock.
 The Western Wall is where the Temple of Jerusalem once stood and the Dome of Rock is the place where Abraham was supposed to have killed his son Isaac.
-However, it was only a test and Abraham was saved from doing so by the Angel of the Lord.
+However, it was only a test and Abraham was saved from doing so by an Angel of the Lord.

 On Saturday I went to the place where Jesus Christ and his disciples celebrated their last supper, the Room of the Last Supper.
 It was very fascinating to see the room with its valves.
 The crusaders had turned the place into a gothic room and the Arabians later decided it should be a mosque.
 Today there was a synagogue under the room, so three religions prefer the same spot.
 Nearby Oscar Schindler, who saved more than 1,200 Jews, has his grave.

 I love Mercedes cars, and the taxi ride took place in a Mercedes E-Class and the taxi the last day to the airport was also in a Mercedes.